 Choose your contractor carefully

-Colorado does not require state-level roofing contractor licenses, but Colorado Senate Bill 38 mandates written contracts for residential jobs over $1,000 in Erie and throughout the state.
-Erie homeowners should verify that contractors carry current general liability and workers' compensation insurance, maintain verifiable business addresses, and hold Colorado Roofing Association membership or equivalent national certifications.
-Always confirm licensing status with Boulder County and Erie building departments before signing contracts.
+Colorado does not require state-level roofing contractor licensing, though Erie contractors must comply with local building permit requirements administered by Boulder County.
+Colorado Senate Bill 38 requires written contracts on residential roofing jobs over $1,000 with specific consumer protections.
+Verify that any contractor carries current general liability and workers' compensation insurance, maintains a verifiable local business address, and holds Colorado Roofing Association membership or equivalent national certifications.

 10